Skandalabrandur/p3botnet/README.md

    //#define INTERFACE "enp0s3"       // for laptop with VirtualBox
    //#define INTERFACE "eth0"         // eth0 for our remote server @ www.heimi.li
 ```

+## How we connected to the oracle

+See the pictures in screenshots folder named client_heimili.png and client_skel.png